 With even more artists interested in participating in the Studio Tour, in 2004 an Executive Committee was established to facilitate administration of the tour and liaise with the growing number of artists.
 A jurying process was also created in order to maintain the established standard of artistic skill for all new members to the Studio Tour.
 In 2004, it was also agreed that, in order to stay true to the local artist community, expansion of the tour would not go beyond the boundaries of Whitchurch-Stouffville, however resident artists could invite guest artists from further afield.

 The sixth annual tour was a pivotal year; as the local news reported, the Studio Tour had "come of age."
 For the first time a colourful banner was hung across Main Street, Stouffville, adding the Studio Tour presence to the ongoing roster of community events advertised in this way.
-The free draw for a $200 certificate toward the purchase of art from the Studio Tour was introduced, and a full colour brochure drew more than two hundred people to each of the twenty venues.
-In the sixth year the Studio Tour also began annual participation in the Whitchurch-Stouffville Stouffville Strawberry Festival using this event to launch the new brochure each year.
-For the Love of Jo coffee house also became a Studio Tour partner in the sixth year, not only displaying the artwork of the Studio Tour members during the month of September as a preview for the tour, but also establishing Studio Tour member solo exhibitions throughout the year.
+A free draw for a $200 certificate toward the purchase of art from the Studio Tour was introduced, and a full colour brochure drew more than two hundred people to each of the twenty venues.
+In the sixth year For the Love of Jo coffee house became a Studio Tour partner, not only displaying the artwork of the Studio Tour members during the month of September as a preview for the tour, but also establishing Studio Tour member solo exhibitions throughout the year.
 The partnership with For the Love of Jo continues to this day.

 Beginning in 2008, the Studio Tour established its online presence.
 First with a blog and then Twitter, the Studio Tour has added Facebook and Instagram to its online repertoire.
 The ability to connect with the public throughout the year has proven an invaluable way to maintain the Studio Tour mandate of providing access to the visual arts in an open environment.